saumyabhardwaj17/AM10_LBS_Group6_MAM26/README.md

    ```

 3. **Data files:**
-   - Data files are expected in the `./data` folder.
+   - Data files are expected in the same folder.

 ## Usage